suspex0/ProxyJect/README.md

 ### What it can be used for ?
 ProxyJect main usage is to inject dll files in to games for gamehacking.
-The benefit to a normal injection is that:
+By bypassing features of common anti-cheats systems.
+Last but not least ProxyJect can be used to elevate handle access rights and/or to inject debugging tools in to malware/viruses.

-1. The injector cant be detected by any signature based detections.
+#### Examples for benefits to a normal injection:
-2. The game cant backtrack the process handle to the real source.
+1. The injector cant be detected by any signature based detections because its not running anymore while the real injection takes place.
-3. Depending on which proxy-process is selected can be used to hide any suspicious activitys.
+2. The game cant backtrack the process handle to the real source because most traces will fall back to proxy application.

-Last but not least ProxyJect can be used to elevate handle access and/or to inject debugging tools in to malware/viruses.
+3. Depending on which proxy-process is selected can be used to hide any suspicious or unnusual behaviours.

 ### How to use ?
 1. Download the latest build [here](https://github.com/suspex0/ProxyJect/releases/tag/ProxyJect-alpha-1.0) or compile your own version. ( make sure to include the stub64.dll )